fsprojects/Rezoom.SQL/README.md

-Also, since we didn't foresee this more complex version being necessary, we wasted time writing the simple first version, which had to be almost completely rewritten.
+Also, since we didn't foresee this more complex version being necessary, we wasted time writing the simple first version, which had to be almost completely replaced.

 Finally, our efforts to optimize this function are still limited to its scope.
 What do I mean by that?
 Well, in order to optimize these